Great Hanging at Gainesville: Background

-New arrivals from the Butterfield Overland route were suspected of abolitionism or abolitionists.
-Among the latter were Methodist preachers who vigilantes violently repressed.
+New arrivals from the Butterfield Overland route were abolitionists or suspected of abolitionism.
+Among the former were Methodist preachers who vigilantes violently repressed.
 When a series of fires caused significant damage to North Texas, (Note: Phosphorus matches, which had made their first appearance in Dallas that summer, were put forward as a cause of the fire.
 Summary testing of this hypothesis found it wanting.) tensions flared and then exploded into violence that resulted in three slaves hanged in Dallas, a Methodist minister by the name of Anthony Bewley lynched, a hundred others whipped, and many free Northern Texans who had not already murdered or chased out of Texas by vigilantes.
 Despite growing secessionism in Texas, Cooke County increasingly cast its lot against the incumbent Southern Democrats.
 Nearby U.S. Army forts, which did business with North Texan enslavers, protected against Native American raids.
 Cooke County residents, furthermore, did not have an economic dependence on slavery and were unwilling to sacrifice their security to defend it.
 In the 1859 gubernatorial elections, 73% of Cooke County residents voted for Unionist Sam Houston, who downplayed the fires and posed himself as a moderate against Democrat Hardin Runnels, whose border security policies Houston decried as a failure.
 As in the rest of the antebellum South, however, John Brown's raid on Harpers Ferry and the election of Abraham Lincoln as President of the United States eliminated backlash against secession in Texas.
 In North Texas, enslavers began holding secessionist rallies in late 1860, though the sentiment was not unanimous in Cooke County nor the governments of Texas and the United States.
 The January 1861 session of the Texas Legislature overwhelmingly voted in favor of secession, to which Throckmorton was a leading opponent.
 A referendum, marred with secessionist violence and intimidation, was held in February; 61% of Cooke County votes were for staying in the United States, making it one of 18 of 122 Texas counties to vote against secession.